 According to statistics compiled by the Arthritis Foundation, approximately 54 million American adults have received an arthritis diagnosis, in addition to nearly 300,000 children.
-For those living in and around Parsippany and Brick, New Jersey, Mehul Shah, DO, Andrew Sim, MD, Ketan Patel, MD, and the team at Interventional Pain Consultants offers comprehensive arthritis care.
+For those living in and around Parsippany, New Jersey; Kevin Elaahi, MD, Benjamin Kim, MD, and the team at Interventional Pain Consultants offers comprehensive arthritis care.
 To learn more about treatments for arthritis, call the office or book online today.

 Arthritis is not a single condition; rather, it’s a term used to describe a collection of more than 100 different types of joint disease.
 It’s also the leading cause of disability in the nation and accounts for substantial missed time from work.